 When I get caught up in trying to explain why I have these experiences I often realise that I am coming from a place of fear.
 I tell myself that I want to understand because knowing why will help me cope, help me know what to do.
 I may even tell myself that my experiences need me to be understanding and empathic.
 I want to make myself feel safer, I want to find the right way forwards – the best way.
 I don’t want to feel confused and powerless so I go to default mode of observing, analysing the data and coming up with an explanation that seems to best suit the issue at hand.
 I may return to explanations that have helped me in the past. … [click on title to read and view more]

 This post may be cut and pasted in it’s entirety and shared without further permission.
-Below this updated section remains the list of recovery stories and resources for that which is labeled psychotic.
-See also: Drug free recovery from depression, anxiety, bipolar, schizophrenia, etc… The below statements started out as a brief thought on Facebook.
-I’ve since […]
+Stories of healing and transformation Below this updated section remains the list of recovery stories and resources for that which is labeled psychotic.
+See also: Drug free recovery from depression, anxiety, bipolar, schizophrenia, etc… The below statements started out as a brief […]

 On this blog there is now a nice collection of articles on Open Dialogue as it’s used in Western Lapland Finland with people who find themselves experiencing all manner of psychotic phenomena.
 The psychiatric hospitals are nearly empty there.
 The method can be learned and the results have been documented.
 People heal and go on to […]

 REPOST: last chance to enroll in this online course.